How to Install Traefik with Docker Compose

 https://traefik.example.com/

 The dashboard will show active routers, services, and certificates.
-To add a new service to the stack, simply add the appropriate traefik.* labels to the container — Traefik detects it automatically without restarts.
+To add a new service to the stack, simply add the appropriate traefik.* labels to the container: Traefik detects it automatically without restarts.

-To go deeper into Docker service management, the post on Docker Compose on Ubuntu 20.04 covers the full orchestration workflow.
+For more detail on Docker service management, the post on Docker Compose on Ubuntu 20.04 covers the full orchestration workflow.

 Conclusion